LEARN ABOUT YOURProgramme

 3.00pm

-Whenua, Moana; people place progress l Panel discussion
+Whenua, Moana; people place progress possibilities l Panel discussion

 4.30pm